aessam/liteagent/docs/ARCHITECTURE.md

 - `max_tools_per_request`: The maximum number of tools that can be included in a single request

 These capabilities are also stored in `model_capabilities.json` for easier maintenance, and additional utility functions for managing model capabilities are available in `liteagent/model_capabilities.py`.

-### Tool Calling Handlers

-The `ToolCallingHandler` class hierarchy in `liteagent/tool_calling.py` provides implementations for different tool calling types:

-- `OpenAIToolCallingHandler`: For OpenAI-compatible function calling
-- `AnthropicToolCallingHandler`: For Anthropic-style tool calling
-- `OllamaToolCallingHandler`: For JSON extraction from Ollama and similar models
-- `TextBasedToolCallingHandler`: For prompt-based tool calling
-- `NoopToolCallingHandler`: For models that don't support tool calling

-## Agent Architecture

-The agent architecture is built around the core `LiteAgent` class:

-### Core Agent Components

-- `LiteAgent`: The main agent class that handles conversation flow, tool calling, and memory management
-- `Memory`: Manages conversation history and token tracking
-- `AgentTool`: Wraps standalone tools or class methods as tools for agent use

-### Multi-Agent Support

-The framework supports creating hierarchies of agents that can communicate:

-- Parent agents can delegate tasks to child agents
-- Context can be propagated from parent to child
-- Specialized agents can handle specific tools or tasks
-- Agent routing allows distribution of tasks based on capabilities

 ## Validation Architecture